 This is a person authorized under Ontario’s Notaries Act to certify and notarize documents as true copies and to verify signatures.
-A notary public in Ontario is also usually a lawyer.
+A notary public has all the powers of a commissioner for taking affidavits and, can verify that signatures, marks and copies of documents are true or genuine.
+Every lawyer and paralegal in Ontario is also automatically a commissioner for taking affidavits.

-As a professional, licensed paralegal, Mary Zhang is also a Commissioner of Oaths by virtue of office and is authorized to take oaths and/or affidavits in Ontario.
+As a professional, licensed paralegal, Mary Zhang is also a Notary Public of Ontario and is authorized to certify true copies, verify signatures and take oaths and/or affidavits in Ontario.
 These include:

 - Taking a sworn declaration (affidavit) regarding a common-law relationship.
 This is common when sponsoring a spouse, for example, and involves the following immigration form: IMM 5409.